Can Outdoor Lights Get Wet?

 What is an IP rating for outdoor lights?

-An IP rating tells you how well protected the outdoor light fitting is against moisture, rain and dirt.
-When shopping lights for exterior use, the minimum rating you should look for is IP43.
+An IP rating tells you how well protected the outdoor light fitting is against moisture, rain, and dirt.
+The minimum rating for garden lights is IP45.
 Lights with this IP rating are effectively protected against rain and spraying water.

 How to Protect your Outdoor Lights